-Few animals seem more affectionate than black-browed albatross.
+Few animals appear more affectionate than the black-browed albatross.
 These large seabirds, whose dark eyebrows shadow their eyes like mascara, are socially monogamous and often mate for life.
 Their romantic-seeming “marriages” have a practical purpose: staying with the same partner builds trust, which is essential as the pair alternates between lengthy foraging trips and egg-incubation duties.

 “Previous successful females are the ones that are most affected by this [warming],” Ventura says.
 “They divorced more often, when in theory they should have remained together with their previous partner.”
-This may be a manifestation of what Ventura calls the “partner blaming hypothesis,” in which the female conflates the stress caused by environmental conditions with poor performance by her partner.
+This may be a manifestation of what Ventura calls the “partner-blaming hypothesis,” in which the female conflates the stress caused by environmental conditions with poor performance by a partner.

 Ventura hypothesizes that similar patterns may manifest in other seabird populations and possibly among some monogamous mammals, highlighting a potentially overlooked consequence of climate change.
 According to Natasha Gillies, a researcher at the University of Liverpool in England, who studies seabird-breeding behavior and was not involved in the new study, similar scenarios could have “profound” impacts on smaller populations of birds by decreasing breeding options.
 “If you have a situation where increasing sea-surface temperature is leading to higher divorce rates, that reduces breeding success for the population as a whole,” she says.
 “Ultimately you’re sending fewer albatrosses out into the world, and that’s going to impact the population more widely.”